yash-tatvic/amplitude-dev-center/docs/experiment/apis/evaluation-api.md

 description: Retrieve variation assignment data for users with the Amplitude Experiment REST API.
 ---

 The Amplitude Experiment Evaluation REST API lets you retrieve variant assignment data for users via [remote evaluation](../general/evaluation/remote-evaluation.md).
 User information passes as query parameters on the request to allow for [caching the response on the CDN](../general/performance-and-caching.md#cdn-caching).
+Note that calling this API will automatically trigger an `[Experiment] Assignment` event to be tracked.

 !!!tip "[Try it out in your browser!](#example)"